cusd/cusd-website-v3/README.md

 # How to use this project

-To run this directory, install [Middleman](https://middlemanapp.com/basics/install/)  onto your local device
+See the INSTALL.md file.

+Install the requirements using `bundle install`.
 From this directory, run

 `bundle exec middleman server`